Gender neutrality in languages with gendered third-person pronouns: Norwegian hen

 As a continuation of earlier discussions along the same lines as well as the continuing uptake, the Language Council of Norway proposes the gender-neutral pronoun hen (from Swedish hen; compare Finnish hän) to be recognised officially.

 Previously, the gender-neutral pronoun hin has been proposed to fill the gap between the third person pronouns hun ('she') and han ('he').
 However, the usage of hin has not widely embraced, as it is rarely used, and even then only by limited special interest groups.
 A reason for the marginal interest in a neuter gender word is the constructed nature of the word, together with the fact that the word is homonymous with several older words both in official language and dialectal speech, such as hin ('the other') and hinsides ('beyond').
 One can also use man or en or den (en means 'one').
 These three are considered impersonal.

 Amongst LGBT interest groups the word hen is now in use after the Swedish implementation in 2010.

+Arabic

+English-language neopronouns are being translated into Arabic, such as "ze" (زي).
+Another neopronoun is "huomin" (همنّ) a unified pronoun, used in case the gender of the person being spoken to or about is unknown or as a singular pronoun for non-binary people, akin to a singular "they".

+German

+An example of neopronoun in German is "dey", influenced by English they.